Lizonghang/TPI-LLM/README.md

 ## Run on Klonet
 Coming soon.

+Environment Variables:

+`NUM_NS_ROOTS`: The number of allreduce roots, default to be 1.

 ## Optional Arguments
 TPI-LLM provides several optional parameters that you can customize to control various aspects of the inference process.
 Below is a list of these options: